 practice sustainable farming, don't know if they are certified organic."

-- Parker's Orchard - apples, peaches, U-pick and
+Parker's Orchard Farm - apples, peaches, Honey from hives on the

 Click here for a map and directions.
-Payment: Cash, only.
-Plums, cider,
+Peach Season is typically mid

 - UPDATE: September 08, 2016: A visitor tells me they are now